sievers/albatros2_daq/README.md

     sudo apt update
     sudo apt upgrade

-(7) Install the raspberry kernel headers:
+(7) (Not needed anymore, so you can skip it) Install the raspberry kernel headers:

     sudo apt-get install libraspberrypi-dev raspberrypi-kernel-headers